agentlans/date_helper/README.md

-# date-helper
+# date_helper

-Small utilities for handling business day and time zone calculations.
+Utilities for business day and time zone calculations.

-# Install, Use
+# Install and use
 1. Clone this repository
 2. (Optional) To build the wheels, run `python -m build` from the current directory
+3. (Optional) Create a virtual environment (venv or conda)
-3. Run `pip install . --use-feature=in-tree-build` from the current directory
+4. Run `pip install . --use-feature=in-tree-build` from the current directory
-4. Use the package from Python code
+5. Use the package from Python code.
+For example,

 ```python
 import date_helper